Srinidhi-kv/Shudhi/README.md

 Srinidhi KV, Data Science, Columbia University: https://www.linkedin.com/in/srinidhi-kv/

 ## Shudhi

+Shudhi stands for purification in many Indian languages.
+Here, we aim to "purify" data so that it is easy to comprehend and ML models can be built on top of them with minimum effort.

+To use the module, you need to download the "shudhi.py" file, paste it in the lib/site-packages/ or paste in the same directory as your python notebook/file, and use the import statement as follows:

 ```{python}
 from shudhi import shudhi_describe, shudhi_transform
 ```

-Shudhi stands for purification in many Indian languages.
-Here, we aim to "purify" data so that it is easy to comprehend and ML models can be built on top of them with minimum effort.
-The module is divided into two sub-modules:

-### Shudhi Describe
+### 1. Shudhi Describe

-a.
 Shudhi Describe: aids understanding by thoroughly describing a dataset: outputs summary statistics, Univariate and Bivariate plots(with the Target) and a fine correlation plot.

 #### Function call
 ```{python}